Hope is a Thing With Feathers

 Born to a prosperous Massachusetts family, Emily Dickinson (1830–1886) dazzled and frustrated her teachers with her exceptional originality of thought.
 She was prolific, reclusive, and is recognized as a foundational figure in modern literature.
 Dickinson wrote nearly 1,800 intensely emotional, intellectually-sharp poems know for their unique punctuation and brevity.

-Dickinson lived most of her life secluded in her home where she read voraciously and penned powerful, often fragmented poems on metaphysics, simplicity, beauty, life and death.
+Dickinson lived most of her life secluded in her home where she read voraciously and penned powerful, often fragmented poems on metaphysics, simplicity, beauty, and death.
 Hope is a Thing with Feathers (1861) is one of Dickinson’s most widely-read works:

 Hope is a Thing with Feathers (1861)